-Choosing a development firm for application modernization offers clear benefits over relying on your in-house team.
+Choosing a development firm for software modernization offers clear benefits over relying on your in-house team.

 First, a development firm is entirely dedicated to your application modernization.
 Relying on an in-house team isn’t the best use of your resources; instead, a firm knows the latest technologies for rebuilding and modernizing an application and can implement them without slowing down your company roadmap.
 And not only does hiring a development firm take that modernization work off your plate, but it also frees up your team’s time performing time-consuming workarounds and patching up legacy application operations issues.

 A development firm can bypass all the learning curves and in-house time your team would require, implementing new components in a fraction of the time.
 And not only that, but a dedicated development firm can make specialized recommendations based on your budget and timeframe—knowing exactly what modernizations are critical and which are less urgent so that you don’t have to reinvent the wheel.
 And knowing app development inside and out leads to more innovative, creative, and cost-effective solutions for the long term.

 What to expect when choosing a development firm

 When you’re choosing a firm to work with, any experienced and reputable company will offer a discovery, assessment, and planning process along with deliverables to explore both your legacy software and your future app needs to develop a recommended roadmap.
 In fact, the work often takes the form of two independent contracts: one for the discovery and planning, and a second for the actual execution.